My Creds to be Talking About the CWPOA, CMWC & MAC

 This reaches the County Service Area firing because the CWPOA was practicing what appeared to be price gouging.
 For four years straight, the four years under the current president, CSA 21 was charged an average of $18,500 per year, well over the total assessment of ~$15,000.
 This during a time the Fire Safe Council carried out a $200,000 project here.
 Where did all that money go?

 Our resident fire consultant, and CAL Fire, have both determined that meadow mowing is not needed for fire safety.
 Clearly, meadow mowing was used as a means of enriching individuals and the CWPOA.
 That’s over now.
 There is no increased fire danger.
 Those kinds of statements coming form self-appointed “elected officials” are reckless and irresponsible.
-There is no greater fire danger here due to the county property than there ever was.
-The danger here is heavy vegetation around houses, not the clubhouse, not the open space.
+There is no greater fire danger here due to the county property, than there ever was.
+The danger here is heavy vegetation around structures, not the clubhouse, not the open space.
 This is sensational propaganda and fear mongering.

 The Directors of the CWPOA Board are your elected representatives who are dedicated to protecting your ability to make decisions in matters related to Cascadel’s roads and your enjoyment of your property rights in Cascadel Woods.
 There are more facts to share with the community.